 The first thing to do with this information is try your best to avoid doing something the other person would see as a rejection.
 Of course, this does not mean just giving in to every demand, nor tolerating bad behavior.
 It is also important to know what your true and necessary needs are and find ways to meet them.
 Think about what pattern the person may be using and what kinds of dangers that are subjectively important to them which you may want to give more attention to.
 For example, if the other person is sensitive to financial loss or humiliation, work hard at handling these issues with great care and by taking small steps.

 Plan ahead.
 Because rejection-aggression involves a “dramatic devaluation in the relationship,” plan ahead to deliver news that might be a rejection slowly and carefully, or at optimal times.
 Try adding some “valuation”, or positive comments to make the devaluation feel less dramatic.
-The risk of aggression, or domestic violence, is likely to increase during major sporting events, and planning ahead can help reduce the risk.
+We can see an example of this with major sporting events.
+Research shows the risk of aggression, and domestic violence, is likely to increase during major sporting events.
+So planning ahead can help reduce the risk, such as reducing or eliminating the opportunity for alcohol consumption, good nutrition, hydration and rest, perhaps keeping some distance at the end of any game, having other people around, and not bringing up difficult topics during or after the game.

 Give the person choices.
 Rather than tell them what you want them to do, offer choices, or raise the issue and ask for their feedback before you have to hold a strong boundary.
 It may be they can find a way to solve the problem without you having to issue a hard boundary and a rejection.
 It may be a solution can be found without anyone having to directly talk about, and admit, the problem.